Summer PDCA Fun

 What a summer it has been in Michigan.
 In fact, it may be the best summer of fun since Laurie and I purchased the property in the Columbiaville area.
-The LIFE Leadership promotions we ran on Saturday’s were blessed with great weather and taught the communities how to Have Fun, Make Money, and Make a Difference.
-Moreover, because I desired to stay in shape, but loath treadmills or any other fitness activity not involving competition, I asked Bill Lewis if he thought some of his free RT guys would be interested in a little 3-on-3 driveway basketball.
+The LIFE Leadership promotions we ran on Saturdays were blessed with great weather and taught the communities how to Have Fun, Make Money, and Make a Difference.
+Moreover, because I desired to stay in shape but loath treadmills or any other fitness activity not involving competition, I asked Bill Lewis if he thought some of his free RT guys would be interested in a little three-on-three driveway basketball.

-At the time, I had no how idea what a big part of the summertime fun this would become.
-For Bill Lewis, Holger Spiewak, Aron Radosa, Kirk Birtles, Steve Morgan, and I became enjoined in a basketball war in a best of seven series that will be talked about for years.
-It all started when we divided the teams into the PC members (the old guys) and the Band of Brothers (the younger guys).
-This created two teams that refused to back down, let down nor stay down.
-In fact, after only minutes of the first game, I realized that shooting around with my teenagers was not proper preparation for the level of intensity required to compete in these games.
+At the time, I had no idea what a big part of the summertime fun this would become.
+For Bill Lewis, Holger Spiewak, Aron Radosa, Kirk Birtles, Steve Morgan, and I became engaged in a basketball war in a best of seven series that will be talked about for years.
+It all started when we divided the teams into the PC Members (the old guys) and the Band of Brothers (the younger guys).
+This created two teams that refused to back down, let down, or stay down.
+In fact, only minutes into the first game, I realized that shooting around with my teenagers was not proper preparation for the level of intensity required to compete in these games.
 Not surprisingly, my timing was off the whole first day as I attempted to adjust to the level of competition.

 My teammates, on the other hand, picked up the slack.
-Holger Spiewak, despite not knowing the game of basketball, had starred as a soccer player in his younger days and his athleticism reminded me of a young Dennis Rodman with the Detroit Pistons.
-However, the quintessential basketball player and stalwart of the PC team, was Bill Lewis.
-His play on opening day carried us to victory as his outside jump-shot, inside drives, and quick passes allowed the PC team to win all three games.
-After the games, I suggested maybe we could do it again on Thursday and an epic series was born.
+Holger Spiewak, despite not knowing the game of basketball, had starred as a soccer player in his younger days, and his athleticism reminded me of a young Dennis Rodman with the Detroit Pistons.
+However, the quintessential basketball player and stalwart of the PC team was Bill Lewis.
+His playing on opening day carried us to victory, as his outside jump shot, inside drives, and quick passes allowed the PC team to win all three games.
+After the games, I suggested maybe we could do it again on Thursday, and an epic series was born.

-I believed, since we won each of the first three games, we will really hurt them on Thursday after I start playing at the new rhythm and speed of the game.
+I believed, since we won each of the first three games, we would really hurt them on Thursday after I started playing at the new rhythm and speed of the game.
 My thinking, however, foolishly missed one very important point, namely, the PDCA process.
-The Band of Brothers (BoB) consisted of three great athletes who understand and implement the PDCA process daily into their lives.
-With the inside/outside combination of Radosa and Birtles, a competitive series was guaranteed as these two relentless rebounders pack solid muscle on their chiseled near 200 pound frames.
-Moving them out of the post, in other words, is practically impossible.
-Interestingly, both starred in football and baseball in high school (but thankfully for us, not basketball) and neither comprehends the word quit.
+The Band of Brothers (BoB) consisted of three great athletes who understand and implement the PDCA process daily in their lives.
+With the inside/outside combination of Radosa and Birtles, a competitive series was guaranteed as these two relentless rebounders pack solid muscle on their chiseled, near 200-pound frames.
+Moving them out of their post, in other words, was practically impossible.
+Interestingly, both starred in football and baseball in high school (but thankfully for us, not basketball), and neither comprehends the word quit.

 The final BoB opponent was Steve Morgan.
 This gentleman did play basketball in high school (and in pickup games across Michigan) and thus quarterbacked his team.
 His knowledge of the game allowed him to make the needed adjustments to check our strategies.
-This ensured that neither team would runaway with this series and that every victory would be earned.
+This ensured that neither team would run away with this series and that every victory would be earned.
 Steve played the point guard position, distributing the ball to whomever had the hot hand.
-And, if we relaxed at all on defense, he would drive right past us for easy hoops.
-Above all, Steve’s killer-instinct, upping his intensity and focus, when the game is on the line made each game a war.
-Nonetheless, because of our impressive opening day victory during Day One, I was lulled into passivity and only awoke after the BoB storm of Day Two.
+And if we relaxed at all on defense, he would drive right past us for easy hoops.
+Above all, Steve’s killer instinct, upping his intensity and focus when the game was on the line, made each game a war.
+Nonetheless, because of our impressive victory on day one, I was lulled into passivity and only awoke after the BoB storm of day two.

 To be continued tomorrow.